Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3000 Gold
 - Whip

 **Crescent**: As an action, you can twirl the whip around you.
-All creatures within 10 feet of you must succeed a DC 14 dexterity saving throw or take damage equal to this weapons damage.
+All creatures within 10 feet of you must succeed a dexterity saving throw (DC: 8 + dex/str + proficiency bonus) or take damage equal to this weapons damage.
 Once this effect is used, it cannot be used again until 18 seconds pass.

 You gain +1 to hit and damage rolls using this magical weapon.